Kotik112/BLE-tag-scanner/README.md

 # BLE Tag Bluetooth Scanner with Hue Bridge Control
 This program scans for a specific BLE (Bluetooth Low Energy) tag using its MAC address, and controls a set of lights connected to a Philips Hue Bridge based on whether the tag is found.
 The lights can be grouped and controlled separately using the Bridge class.

+The program was developed on and has been tested on a Raspberry Pi.
+Results on other IoT devices may vary.

 ## Getting Started
 Make sure you have Python 3.7 or later installed on your system.
 Install the required dependencies by running: